A workshop was born! by Dr Bibiana Chan

 2. A brief introduction of the Colour Theory (by the CFS Junior Florist Jasmine)

-3. Creation the ‘succulents in colour-sand glass’ – the core activity (presented by Bibi);
+3. Creation of the ‘succulents in colour-sand glass’ – the core activity (presented by Bibi)

 4. Sharing your experience (co-facilitated by Bibi & McKayla) – McKayla presented some infographics on ‘Dealing with Disappointment’ (when things didn’t work out as planned).

 I then ‘studied’ the feedback from the evaluation forms.
 I invited two of the young members who attended the pilot workshop to help me with creating more succulents in coloured sand glasses.
 They were for the Valentine’s Day Theme Pop-up Stall.
 I listened to their suggestions including providing a small glass for participants to ‘practise’ before they created the ‘real’ thing.
 This worked out to be the best idea ever!